 For each topic listed, there will be a classroom lecture/discussion and a demonstration of related accounting procedures.
 Relevant textbook readings and problems will be assigned to test the student's knowledge, understanding and application of the material.
+This is a 3 credit course with 3 lecture hours and 2 lab hours per week.
+The allocation is at the instructor's sole discretion, i.e., Monday's will not be solely lab time.
+WileyPLUS will be used to supplement your course work, complete assignments and aid in preparation for tests and exams.

 You should study each assigned reading both before and after it is discussed in class; apply your understanding by working the required homework problems; asking questions in class; requesting additional sessions with your instructor during posted office hours to clear up any misunderstandings or uncertainties about material completed in class; and demonstrating your mastery of the subject matter on the examinations.
-Wiley Plus also has very good resources which some students have found to be helpful in assessing their grasp of the material.
+WileyPLUS also has a very good study resources which some students have found to be helpful in assessing their grasp of the material.